geobrowser/geogenesis/packages/database/network-only/README.md

 **This means there's no internal, typed, representation for our data at all and instead we just get back whatever type the GraphQL generates for us based on the query.**

+### Design

+All we do is provide functions for reading and writing data.
+The rest of the bindings and functionality are done through swr and its React hooks.

+### Requirements from database/ root README

 - Easy DX

   ??
 Surface area for interacting with mutations and reads is mostly from the same place